mishra10008/HacktoberFest2021/README.md

  😎😎All Noobs and pro PR's Are  Welcome 😎😎<br><hr>

+### This repository aims to help code beginners with their first successful pull request and open source contribution. :partying_face:

 > **Rules for the Contribution.**
 1. Issues will be assigned on **First Come First Service Basis**.
 2. You can create a new `issue`.